madwire-media/sails-generate-forestay/README.md

 - ability to use images for action buttons
 - CreateUpdate/Create/Update/Index - Custom HTML that goes in footers.
 For scripts
 - Input type="hidden"
+- `model.attributes[key].meta.forestay.updateCreateFilterBy` for collections - (object) Model - Create Filter By - Only show models with specified value. for example, only models related to a specific record
+- Subtitles on each page